angular-schule/angular-cli-ghpages/README.md

 Angular CLI addon.
 Publish to any gh-pages branch on GitHub (or any other branch on any other remote).
 Made for Travis-CI.
 Brought to you by the [angular2buch.de](https://angular2buch.de/) team!

-## WHY?
+## About

+This is similar to the normal `github-pages:deploy` command.
-This is __NOT__ [IgorMinar/angular-cli-github-pages](https://github.com/IgorMinar/angular-cli-github-pages).
-That addon is limited to the `gh-pages` branch of the same repository.
+But by design, the command is limited to the `gh-pages` branch of the same repository.

 In contrast to this, the [Angular2Buch/angular-cli-ghpages](https://github.com/Angular2Buch/angular-cli-ghpages) addon is able to push to any branch on any repository.
 It's build on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
 __This addon works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
+You will like it!

 ## Installation & Setup